versatica/mediasoup/doc/RTCP.md

 ### NACK

-NACK requests are locally consumed.
+Received NACK requests are locally consumed.
 The solicited RTP packets are re-sent to the remote RTP receiver sending the request.

+*mediasoup* locally generate NACK requests for remote senders.

 ### TMMBR / TMMBN